matmilbury/airdrop-cli/README.md

 I don't know if it was because it was Friday, or I had a bad luck, or what happened but I hated a thought of having to rely on these external tools to do my work.

-I simply wanted a simple cli tool that takes my csv and creates an airdrop transaction I can sign with my wallet.
+I simply wanted a cli tool that takes my csv and creates an airdrop transaction I can sign with my wallet.

 And that is Airdrop CLI.